Isla-lab/Isla-lab.github.io/_pages/team.md

 ---

 # Group Members

- Multiple Master and Bachelor thesis are currently available in our research group.
-If interested, please email to [isla.univr@gmail.com](mailto:isla.univr@gmail.com) or to [alessandro.farinelli@univr.it](mailto:alessandro.farinelli@univr.it).
-Please specify which area interests you:
+Multiple Master's and Bachelor's thesis are currently available in our research group.
+If interested, please email to [alessandro.farinelli@univr.it](mailto:alessandro.farinelli@univr.it).
+Please specify your area of interest:

-* Artificial Intelligence algorithms (Deep Reinforcement Learning) for Autonomous Surface Vehicles.
+* Artificial Intelligence algorithms for Autonomous Surface Vehicles.
+* Deep Reinforcement Learning for Robotic Systems in Complex Environments with Unity3D.
 * Situation Awareness and Safe Navigation for Drones.
-* Deep Reinforcement Learning for Robotic Systems in Complex Environments with Unity3D.
 * Formal Verification methods for Deep Neural Networks.
+* Neurosymbolic AI.
-* Monte Carlo Methods for solving POMDP
+* Monte Carlo Methods for solving POMDP.

 ## Director
 {% assign number_printed = 0 %}